 The event should have been planned effectively and attention given to the following issues:

-- 1 Risk assessment and suitability of the activity and the premises - The appointment of a team to take charge of the event, including safeguarding and first aid personnel (particular health or ability needs should be taken into account) - 3 Numbers of children, young people or vulnerable adults involved - 4 Transportation following good practice guidelines.
+- 1 Risk assessment and suitability of the activity and the premises. - The appointment of a team to take charge of the event, including safeguarding and first aid personnel (particular health or ability needs should be taken into account).